 A tenacious point guard who became the articulate voice of the game, bridging generations of basketball knowledge for a national audience.

-Greg Anthony carved out an 11-year NBA career not with flashy scoring, but with a defender's mindset and a playmaker's intelligence, most notably as part of the gritty New York Knicks teams of the mid-1990s.
-Drafted out of UNLV where he was the floor general for a legendary Runnin' Rebels squad, he brought that same competitive fire to the pros.
-His transition from player to analyst was seamless.
-Anthony leveraged his deep understanding of point guard play and team dynamics into a second act as one of basketball's most respected television voices.
-He serves as a lead analyst for CBS Sports and Turner Sports, dissecting the college and professional games with a clarity that educates without condescension.
-His perspective is uniquely informed, having watched his son, Cole Anthony, ascend to the NBA, adding a personal layer to his professional commentary.
+Greg Anthony averaged 7.9 points and 4.6 assists per game over 11 NBA seasons, most notably as a defensive-minded point guard for the New York Knicks in the mid-1990s.
+Drafted 12th overall in 1991 out of UNLV, where he served as floor general for the Runnin' Rebels' 1990 national championship team, he brought that competitive fire to the pros.
+After retiring, Anthony became a lead analyst for CBS Sports and Turner Sports, known for dissecting the college and professional games with clarity.
+Born in 1967, he has watched his son Cole Anthony ascend to the NBA, adding a personal layer to his professional commentary.

 1965–1980